francescodc87/ipaPy2/README.md

                set to 0.
 Default 10.
         CSunk: cosine similarity score associated with the 'unknown' annotation.
                 Default 0.7
+        evfilt: Default value False.
+If true, only spectrum acquired with the same collision energy are considered.
         ncores: default value 1.
 Number of cores used

         Returns
         -------
-        annotations: a dictonary containg all the possible annotations for the measured features.
-The keys of the dictionay are the unique ids for the features present in df.
+        annotations: a dictionary containing all the possible annotations for the measured features.
+The keys of the dictionary are the unique ids for the features present in df.
 For each feature, the annotations are summarized in a pandas dataframe.